 48 HOURS IN BOSTON

-The best brunch spot along the marathon course, a secret club, and more insider tips
+Brunch spots along the marathon course, a secret dinner club, and more insider tips

-But, home to a flourishing culinary scene and an active population, Massachusetts’ capital caters to adventurous athletes year-round.
+But, home to a flourishing culinary scene and an active population, Massachusetts’ capital caters to adventurous travelers year-round.
 Here, how to spend a healthy weekend in the hub.

 WHERE TO STAY

-Your afternoon’s best spent strolling Arnold Arboretum, one of the most comprehensive collections of greenery and trees on the globe.
+Afternoon is best spent enjoying oysters at Eventide (Portland’s popular restaurant that just opened a fast-casual location in the Fenway neighborhood) then exploring Arnold Arboretum, one of the most comprehensive collections of greenery and trees on the globe.